MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

 ### More information

 More information about licenses and license management in PowerApps is available [here](//power-platform/admin/wp-license-management).

+For more information about trial environments in PowerApps is available [here](//power-platform/admin/trial-environments).

 [Microsoft PowerApps and Microsoft Flow Licensing Guide](http://download.microsoft.com/download/9/5/6/9568EFD0-403D-4AE4-95F0-7FACA2CCB2E4/PowerApps%20and%20Flow%20Licensing%20Guide%20-%20August.pdf)